Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 - [On-chain DAO Vote for Chain Parameters](https://github.com/Conflux-Chain/CIPs/blob/master/CIPs/cip-94.md)
 - [Economics](./economics.md)

-### 7. **ChainId**
+### 7. **ChainId & NetworkId**
-In Conflux, chainId is a number indicating where a transaction is intended to be executed.
-It's used to prevent transaction replay attacks.
-The chainId of Conflux is a constant.
+`chainId` is a number indicating where a transaction is intended to be executed.
+It is used to prevent transaction replay attacks.
+The chainId of Conflux chains are constant, currently:

+- Conflux Core Mainnet: `1029`
+- Conflux Core Testnet: `1`
+- Conflux eSpace Mainnet: `1030`
+- Conflux eSpace Testnet: `71`

+`networkId` is used to distinguish between blockchains at the network layer.
+Currently Conflux mainnet/testnet's `networkId` is same as `chainId`.
+You can get both of these from the `cfx_getStatus` RPC method.

 ### 8. **Conflux Ecosystem**
 The Conflux Ecosystem refers to the various projects, applications, platforms, and services that are built on or integrated with the Conflux network.
 This includes decentralized applications (DApps), decentralized finance (DeFi) platforms, wallet services, and more.
 The Conflux Ecosystem is a vibrant and growing community of developers, users, and organizations that contribute to the Conflux network.

 ### 9. **Conflux Scan**
-Conflux Scan is the official blockchain explorer for the Conflux network.
+[Conflux Scan](https://confluxscan.io/) is the official blockchain explorer for the Conflux network.
 It provides a user-friendly, details-driven interface for users to view, confirm, and inspect transactions and contracts on the Conflux network.
 With Conflux Scan, users can track the status of their transactions, view the balance of their accounts, explore smart contracts, and much more.

 ### 10. **Consensus Algorithm**
 A consensus algorithm is a process in computer science used to achieve agreement on a single data value among distributed processes or systems.
 In the context of blockchain, it's used to agree on the validity of transactions.
 Conflux uses a unique consensus algorithm based on a Tree-Graph structure, which allows for high throughput and low latency in large-scale decentralized networks.